-- · Cloud provider and cloud instance details - Configuration management settings - Both cloud provider and configuration management settings - 2.
+- · Cloud provider and cloud instance details - Configuration management settings - · Both cloud provider and configuration management settings - Environment capabilities (see Full-Stack Dependency View on page 119 for more information) - 2.
 Create and define one or more environment templates.

 When modeling an environment template, you define the environment tiers and then add resources to the tiers.
 You can either add static resources or a resource template to an environment tier.